cocome-community-case-study/cocome-cloud-jee-web-shop/cocome-shop-project/README.md

 **Note:** If compilation and deployment fail half through the build and deployment process, there might be parts up and running which can cause additional trouble after fixing the issue and trying installation again.
-In this case run mvn clean on command line or in Eclipse.
+In this case run mvn -s settings.xml clean on command line or in Eclipse.

 ### 1. Deploy complete implementation

 Don't forget to start the webshop glassfish server first!

-Either select the cocome-shop-project in Eclipse and execute maven install or do this on command line as
+To deploy the pickup shop from within Eclipse you can create a new build configuration by right-clicking on the cocome-shop-project -> Run As -> Maven build...
+In the following dialog under Goals enter 'install' and under User settings enter the path to your settings.xml in the cocome-shop-project folder.
+Once you did this, you can later start this configuration again by right clicking on cocome-shop-project -> Run As -> Maven build (without the dots).
+A window will appear where you can select which configuration to run.

+To deploy the pickup shop from command line you have to do this in a console:

 ```
 cd cocome-shop-project
-mvn install
+mvn -s settings.xml install
 ```

-(no need to set 'settings', they are already in pom.xml)

 ### 2. Register authentication provider

+**This step is only necessary once, or, in case you changed something in the cloud-auth-provider project you have to repeat it.**

 1. First you need to move cloud-auth-provider-1.0.jar from your workspace (workspace/cocome-cloud-jee-web-shop/cocome-shop-project/cloud-auth-provider/target) to the lib folder of the cocome-pickup domain in glassfish